cs481-ekh/f22-kitty-cat-studios/docs/AI_behavior.md

 * Have enemy AI stop targetting each other
 * Get AI cars to path around the area, either running away from the player or seeking the player out
 * Fix collision collider not de-spawning when AI car is destroyed

+## States

+- Fighting
+The enemy runner should chase down the player while firing.

+- Fleeing
+The enemy runner should continually put more distance between themselves and the player in this state.